Skip to content

 17 Apr 2015

-If you follow us on Twitter then you may be familiar with our facteria tweets.
-They're a collection of facts about (or relating to) bacteria, that we find absolutely fascinating and can't resist sharing with you.
+We think bacteria are some of the coolest living things on the planet.
+We've put together a collection of facts about (or relating to) bacteria, that we find absolutely fascinating and can't resist sharing with you.
 We coined the term facteria for the very purpose of sharing bacteria related facts on twitter some years ago now and it's become quite popular with our followers.
 We've put together a few of our favourites in this blog post, we hope you enjoy!

 Microorganisms are the most widely distributed and successful group of living organisms on the planet.
 They are found in almost every habitat on the planet, including some of the more extreme corners of the earth such as the poles and even the deepest recesses of the ocean.
 There are even a group of microorganisms known as "extremophiles" which have been found living in habitats thought to be completely inhospitable to all life.